 We often recommend products we like.
 If you buy anything via links on our site, we may earn a small commission.

 While they might have fallen from the spotlight, these games still exist.
-Modern shoot ’em ups continue to evolve the genre, bringing new mechanics and replayability that makes them feel as vital as ever.
+Modern shoot ’em ups continue to evolve the genre, bringing new mechanics that make them feel as vital as ever.

 Do you mitigate damage to your ship or deal more damage to enemies?
 There’s no “right” answer, but not every option will get you through every stage.